SceneryDong/hw1/README.md

 # hw1
-altering the syntax in bubbles.js and see the changes answer the questions
+1.altering the syntax in bubbles.js and see the changes 2.answer the questions